MarsalekGroup/paper-c-nnp/README.md

 ## License

-The contents of this repository is licensed under the CC-BY-SA-4.0 license.
+The content of this repository is licensed under the CC-BY-SA-4.0 license.
 See the file `LICENSE` for details.

 ## Contents